josherrickson/stats-notes-old/Stata/randomselection.md

 <</dd_do>>
 ~~~~

-So we have two separate randomly sorted list, sep(0)s here.
+So we have two separate randomly sorted lists here.
 To select a fixed number from each, we can use the `bysort` prefix.

 ~~~~
 <<dd_do>>